parthshah28/Course_Recommendation_System/README.md

 Description: [Brief description of the dataset, its attributes, and its relevance to the project]

-### Data Acquisition:

-Data for this project was acquired from the Udemy Dataset available at the provided link.

-### Data Preprocessing:
+### Data Preprocessing and EDA:

-Preprocessing steps involved in cleaning and organizing the data are detailed in the 'data_preprocessing.ipynb' notebook.
+Preprocessing steps involved in cleaning and organizing the data are detailed in the 'EDA on UdemyDataset.ipynb' notebook.

-## Code Structure

-├── data
-│   ├── data1.csv
-│   ├── data2.csv
-│   ├── cleanedData
-│   │   ├── cleaneddata1.csv
-|   |   └── cleaneddata2.csv
-├── data_acquisition.py
-├── data_preprocessing.ipynb
-├── data_analysis.ipynb
-├── data_modelling.ipynb
-├── Img
-│   ├── img1.png
-│   ├── Headerheader.jpg
-├── LICENSE
-├── README.md
-└── .gitignore

 ## Results and Evaluation